bradleypick/BC-motor-vehicle-incidents/README.md

 # BC Motor Vehicle Incident Analysis

-### Usage
+### Reproduction using Docker

-From the root folder of project directory:
+Asssociated with this project is a docker image that contains all software/packages
+necessary to reproduce the results.
+If you have docker installed and have this repository cloned, you can run the following command to run the analysis from beginning to end (you will need only change the local path `<local-path-to-project-repository>` to point to the location of the project repo on your local machine):

 ```
-make all
+docker run --rm -v <local-path-to-project-repository>/BC-motor-vehicle-incidents:/home/BC-motor-vehicle-incidents bradleypick/bc-motor-vehicle-incidents make -C '/home/BC-motor-vehicle-incidents'
 ```

-If you wish to clean up after yourself:
+Similarly, you can use the docker image to remove the results with the following
+command:

 ```
-make clean
+docker run --rm -v <local-path-to-project-repository>/BC-motor-vehicle-incidents:/home/BC-motor-vehicle-incidents bradleypick/bc-motor-vehicle-incidents make -C '/home/BC-motor-vehicle-incidents' clean
 ```

+**Note**: other options for running the analysis are listed at the end of the README.

+### Makefile dependency graph

 The `Makefile` dependency graph looks like this:

 ![](./Makefile.png)

-If for some reason you need the explicit terminal commands, they are listed at the end of the README.

 ### Dependencies